 According to Workday research, 57% of higher education institutions are prioritizing AI in 2025—up from 49% the previous year.
 Higher education leaders recognize that students now expect personalized learning experiences and AI-powered support systems that cater to their unique learning styles.

-The World Economic Forum's Future of Jobs Report 2025 projects that approximately 70% of job skills are expected to change by 2030, primarily due to AI's impact.
+The World Economic Forum's Future of Jobs Report 2025 projects that 39% of workers' core skills are expected to change by 2030, driven by technological advancements, the green transition, and demographic shifts.
+Technology skills in AI, big data, and cybersecurity are expected to see the most rapid growth in demand.
+Meanwhile, 70% of employers plan to hire staff with new skills suited to emerging technologies, and 85% of employers plan to prioritize workforce upskilling by 2030.
 This transformation makes AI literacy and preparing an AI enabled workforce urgent priorities for educational institutions at all levels.

 Conclusion

 The AI in education statistics presented here reveal a sector in rapid transformation.
 With 92% of university students using AI, teachers saving six weeks per year, and Harvard research showing doubled learning outcomes, the benefits are substantial.
-Yet challenges remain: 87% of principals worry about critical thinking, 80% of students never received formal AI training, and only 10% of institutions have clear guidelines.
+Yet challenges remain: 87% of principals worry about critical thinking, 80% of students never received formal AI training, only 20% of universities have formal AI policies, and 65% believe unregulated AI could undermine degree credibility.

 For more AI in education insights, follow the latest research from the Digital Education Council, RAND Corporation, and UNESCO.